Vaxier8/ASLModel/README.md

 # ASLModel
-This is neural network assisted live ASL alphabet predicting tool that uses tenorflow mediapipe and opencv
+This is neural network assisted live ASL alphabet predicting tool that uses tenorflow mediapipe and opencv.